Dadangdut33/Speech-Translate/README.md

 brew install ffmpeg
 ```

-- Recommended to have capable GPU with CUDA compatibility to run each model.
-Each model has different requirements, for more information you can check it directly at the [whisper repository](https://github.com/openai/whisper).
+- Recommended to have capable [GPU with CUDA compatibility](https://developer.nvidia.com/cuda-gpus) (prebuilt version is using CUDA 11.8) to run each model.
+Each whisper model has different requirements, for more information you can check it directly at the [whisper repository](https://github.com/openai/whisper).

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |
 |:------:|:----------:|:------------------:|:------------------:|:-------------:|:--------------:|